carpentries-incubator/managing-computational-projects/episodes/01-introduction.md

 # Data Science for Biomedical Scientists Project

-Recent ground-breaking examples from data science, Artificial Intelligence (AI) and Machine Learning (ML) enabled research projects in biomedical research and related fields have increased the desire among researchers to understand and make informed decisions around these practices in their work.
+Biosciences and biomedical research regularly combine mathematics and computational methods to help interpret experimental data.
+More recently, the successful application of data science, Machine Learning (ML) and Artificial Intelligence (AI) in biomedicine and related fields has shown huge potential to transform the way we conduct research, address biological questions and share useful insights from large-scale data.
+Groundbreaking research utilising AI technologies in biomedicine has led to an enormous interest among researchers in the topic of data science.
+Therefore, it is crucial for researchers to understand best practices in data science and make informed decisions around their applications in biomedicine and related fields.

 > ## Jargon Busting
 >
 > Below we provide a simple definition of some terms that we use in this project in the context of scientific research:
 > - **Best Practices**: *Set of procedures that have been shown by research and experience to produce optimal results and that are established or proposed as a standard suitable for widespread adoption.* [Definition by Merriam Webster](https://www.merriam-webster.com/dictionary/best%20practice)
-> - **Data Science**: An interdisciplinary scientific study to extract insights from structured or unstructured data.
+> - **Data Science**: An interdisciplinary scientific study that uses mathematics and computational tools to extract insights from big structured and unstructured data.
 > - **Computational Project**: Applying computer programming and data science skills to scientific research.
 > - **Reproducibility**: When the same analysis approach is applied to the same data, it should give the same answer - this answer should be reproduced by others using the same analysis and data originally used.
 > - **Computational Reproducilibity**: Reproducing the same result by analysing data using the same source code (in a computer programming language) for statistical analyses.